jusolibre/BlogAPI/README.md

 localhost:8080/articles
 ```

-The Json response will look like (in case of success):
+If we have all required arguments and if everything is good, the JSON response will look like that :
 ```
 [
   {